akshatbajaj09/akshat-bajaj-python-phase-2/README.md

   - Basic functions in random module
   - Learnt about a new module named sys.
   - Made a game as an exercise, combining random and sys modules.
+  - Explored Python Package Index(pypi), pip install and installed a module named pyjokes to test.
+  - Explored virtual environments and their benefits.